epfl-ada/ada-2020-project-milestone-p3-p3_wara9i/README.md

 	- Downloading of the dataset.
 	- Perform some data wragling.
 	- Compute average signs to build the weighted network.
+	- Search for other methods that embodies the theory of status and theory of balance for weighted networks.

 - **Week 2**:
 	- Implement the naive ordinary signed network (using only the sign of the weight).
-	- Search for other methods that deal with signed networks.
 	- Reproduce the key results/tables of the paper.
 	- Start Analysing the similarities and differences of the relations between individuals and those of communities.
+	- Implement (especially if results are inconclusive) other methods that can deal more accuratly with signed networks
+	- Try to transform our initial datasets into network of communities by clustering.

 - **Week 3**:
-	- Try to transform our initial datasets into network of communities by clustering.
 	- Continuing with analysis and compare results for reddit communities and the created communities (Epinions, Slashdot, Wikipedia).
 	- preparing the datastory or report.

 ## Organization within the team :

+**Week1** :
-Ahmed will handle downloading, merging and enriching the dataset in week 1.
-The resulting code and datasets will be shared with the other members of the team.
+	Ahmed will handle downloading the dataset and perform data wragling.
+He will build the weighted network and share the resulting code and datasets with the other members of the team.
+	Salim and Ghassen will both de the research to find methods that can be implemented to deal with signed weighted networks

+**week 2** (or earlier if time allows it):
+	Ghassen will implement the naive ordinary signed network using only the sign of the weights.
+	Reproducing the key results and tables of the paper will be divided and tackled seperately by each member of the team.
+	We will then analyse the results and compare the similarities and differences and decide on whether we will implement other methods to deal with weighted signed networks (and which ones ?).
+Salim and Ahmed will implement them.
+	Ghassen will try and transform our initial datasets into network of communities by clusterting

+**week 3**:
+	Salim and Ahmed will both analyse and compare the created communities with the reddit communities and prepare all needd figures and exemple while writing the data story
-In week 2 (or earlier if time allows it), James will implement the label propagation algorithm.
-Different data analysis ideas based on week 1's research can then be divided and tackled separately by each member of the team during week 2 and week 3.
-In week 3, James will focus on setting up the data story webpage (design, interactive visualizations if needed).
+	Ghassen will focus on setting up the data story webpage (design, interactive visualizations if needed) The whole team will prepare the video presentation
-Mary and John will focus on research during week 1 and divide this workload among themselves, so that week 2 can be started with a solid plan.
-Different data analysis ideas based on week 1's research can then be divided and tackled separately by each member of the team during week 2 and week 3.
-In week 3, Mary will focus on writing the data story and preparing all needed figures and examples.

-In week 3, John will focus on preparing the short video with the main ideas, and will help Mary and John with figures/examples and interactive visualizations as some of this may be used both in the data story and video.

 ## Questions for TAs :

+- Since as an individual work for Milestone4, each team member will have to reproduce Table 3, we wanted to ask if it'll be a problem since we will also have to do it as a team to show and analyse the results for the reddit communities

+- We also wanted to ask if you think that the naive method (the one that takes into account only the sign) could alter the results and be inconclusive ?

+THANKS :)